ghjwp7/drawNodes/README.rst

 is in the set {`node, loci, text, file`} and where `value` is an input file name or is a color name or number.

-For the first three option codes, `value` should a color name or 6-digit hex RGB number or 8-digit hex RGBA number.
+For the first three option codes, `value` should be a color name or 6-digit hex RGB number or 8-digit hex RGBA number.
 Color examples include::